Healthy pollinators, Healthy planet

 Poor nutrition and climate change

 Just like us, bees and other pollinators rely on a varied diet of nutritious food to thrive.
 Access to a diverse range of flowers is crucial for their health and vitality.
 However, habitat loss, industrial agriculture, and climate change are disrupting the availability and timing of these essential food sources.
-Without sufficient nutrition, honey bees and other pollinators become weaker and more vulnerable to diseases and environmental stresses.
+Without sufficient nutrition, bees and other pollinators become weaker and more vulnerable to diseases and environmental stresses.

 Pathogens and parasites